David-Myeonghan/airbnb-clone/README.md

         - Add uninstalled package by creating packages.config

         - in AWS DB, set security group by adding a role for EB
+        - and add environment properties in AWS configuration.

+        - In AWS DB, need to migrate.
+Add container commands in 02-django.config